 Vienna is a city that you could marvel at for the rest of your life and be absolutely content with everything you’ve been able to see.
 This makes it a wonderful destination to just slow things down and what better way to do so, then by yourself.
 When you are ready to socialise, there are plenty of bars and pubs loaded with locals, students and other travellers that would be more than happy to welcome you into their little group.

-The best part is knowing that even though you are taking this adventure solo, you will never actually never be alone, that is, if you don’t want to be.
+The best part about traveling alone is knowing that even though you are taking this adventure solo, you will never actually never be alone, that is, if you don’t want to be.
 Hostels make for an amazing space to meet people from all walks of life and in an avid travellers view, cities are best explored when you’ve got nothing and nobody holding you back.
 I promise, you won’t regret it.

 Article and photography by Sophie Spencer